-Lumps and swellings in the testicles (balls) aren't usually caused by anything serious, but you should get them checked by a GP.
+Lumps and swellings in the testicles (balls) are not usually caused by anything serious, but you should always get them checked by a GP.

 Non-urgent advice: See a GP if you have:

 - a change in the shape of your testicles

 - a change in the way your testicles feel

 - 1 testicle that has become bigger than the other

 - aching or discomfort in your testicles that does not go away